Why Duck Creek Technologies Inc. (DCT)’s Most Recent Report Reveals Some Hints About Its Future

 Stifel gave a rating of “Buy” to DCT, setting the target price at $50 in the report published on September 08th of the previous year.

-During the last 5 trading sessions, DCT rose by +5.64%, in comparison to the 20-day moving average, which settled at $50.16.
-In addition, Duck Creek Technologies Inc. saw 8.55% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DCT fell by -8.89%, in comparison to the 20-day moving average, which settled at $47.07.
+In addition, Duck Creek Technologies Inc. saw -1.11% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DCT starting from CHIPPARI VINCENT A, who sale 25,000 shares at the price of $48.37 back on Mar 01.
-After this action, CHIPPARI VINCENT A now owns 575,304 shares of Duck Creek Technologies Inc., valued at $1,209,258 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DCT starting from Van Biert Eugene Jr., who sale 13,650 shares at the price of $45.75 back on Mar 16.
+After this action, Van Biert Eugene Jr. now owns 253,942 shares of Duck Creek Technologies Inc., valued at $624,424 using the latest closing price.

-MORAN CHARLES E, the Director of Duck Creek Technologies Inc., sale 40,128 shares at $52.06 during a trade that took place back on Feb 22, which means that MORAN CHARLES E is holding 33,238 shares at $2,088,991 based on the most recent closing price.
+CHIPPARI VINCENT A, the Chief Financial Officer of Duck Creek Technologies Inc., sale 25,000 shares at $48.37 during a trade that took place back on Mar 01, which means that CHIPPARI VINCENT A is holding 575,304 shares at $1,209,258 based on the most recent closing price.

 Stock Fundamentals for DCT